JOIN CIR ON CATALINA ISLAND

 Comfortable Camp Lodging

 Experience the perfect blend of comfort and camaraderie with our dorm-style accommodations at CIMI.
 Designed for relaxation and connection, these cozy spaces offer guests a place to freshen up, share stories of the day’s adventures with bunkmates, and recharge for another exciting day ahead.
 Whether you're winding down after exploring or gearing up for the next activity, our lodging ensures a restful and memorable stay.
-Each person will get their own bunk with two beds each (one for sleeping and one for storage).
-Outlets are available in the rooms.
+Each person will get their own bunk consisting of an upper and lower bunk bed.
+One bunk can be used for gear storage and the other for sleeping.
+Bathrooms are attached to dorm rooms in most cases.

 Delicious Dining

 Fuel your adventure with every bite!
 At our camp, dining is more than just a meal—it's an experience.
 Our skilled CIMI chefs craft three nutritious and mouthwatering meals daily, ensuring every guest is energized and satisfied.
 Served in our welcoming dining hall, each dish is thoughtfully prepared to delight your taste buds and keep you fueled for the day's activities.
 Get ready to savor the flavors of camp dining at its finest!
-Vegetarian options are available.
+Vegetarian options are available, and the chef will accommodate those with special dietary restrictions.

 Hiking and Botany Walks